Smith and Mabley: S & M Simplex

 All S & M Simplex's were powered by 4-cylinder engines.
 The first model from 1904 was the 30/35 HP with a T-head engine.
 Engine power was transmitted to the rear axle through a four-speed gearbox and chains.
 Its chassis had a wheelbase of 105-inches.
 The open touring car offered space for five people.
 In the same year, the smaller 18 HP was added to the range, although there was less demand for it.
 It had a wheelbase of 91-inches and a choice of a two-seat runabout or a five-seat tonneau.

-In 1905 only the 30/35hp was offered.
+In 1905 only the 30/35 hp was offered.
 The wheelbase was extended to 106-inches on a Brougham body style.
 In 1906 the car was described as a 30 HP, available with a wheelbase of 106-inches a five-seat touring car and with a wheelbase of 113-inch as a seven-seat touring car.